-Shortly after taking office, President Trump issued an executive order that would temporarily prohibit Iranian citizens (and citizens from Libya, Yemen, Somalia, Sudan, Syria, and Iraq) from entering the United States.
+President Trump has issued and amended executive orders that, in general, prohibit Iranian citizens (as well as citizens from several other countries) from entering the United States.
 This marked a significant additional restriction beyond that enacted in the FY2016 Consolidated Appropriation.
-The order is currently under litigation.